Only Fools and Horses The Musical: World premiere: West End (2019–2023)

-A musical adaptation of the popular sitcom Only Fools and Horses was initially announced to be coming to the West End on 8 October 2018 and would be produced by Phil McIntyre Entertainments and written by Paul Whitehouse and Jim Sullivan.
+A musical adaptation of the BBC sitcom Only Fools and Horses was initially announced to be coming to the West End on 8 October 2018 and would be produced by Phil McIntyre Entertainments and written by Paul Whitehouse and Jim Sullivan.
 The initial casting announced Paul Whitehouse playing the role of Grandad, Tom Bennett as Del Boy and Ryan Hutton as Rodney.
 The musical was announced to have its first preview on 8 February 2019.

 The musical made its world premiere at the Theatre Royal Haymarket on 9 February 2019, before opening officially on 19 February 2019.
 The production was directed and choreographed by Caroline Jay Ranger, with musical supervision, orchestrations and arrangements by Stuart Morley.
 Set and costume were designed by Liz Ascroft, with lighting design by Richard G Jones and Sound Design by Rory Madden.

 Due to the COVID-19 pandemic in the United Kingdom mandating the closure of all theatres, the production was forced to take a lengthy hiatus.
 It reopened on 1 October 2021.
 The production closed on 29 April 2023 after over 1000 performances, making it the longest-running production in the Theatre Royal Haymarket's history.

 UK and Ireland tour (2024-25)

 On 27 October 2023, it was announced that the musical would begin a UK and Ireland tour on 23 September 2024 at the Churchill Theatre, Bromley, touring until 5 July 2025.
-It will also include a Christmas season at the Hammersmith Apollo from 17 December 2024 until 5 January 2025.
-Whitehouse will reprise his role as Grandad at certain venues, including the London season.
+It also included a Christmas season at the Hammersmith Apollo from 17 December 2024 until 5 January 2025.
+Whitehouse reprised his role as Grandad at certain venues, including the London season.